apostrophecms/uploadfs/README.md

 Note that specifying a CDN in this way does not in any way activate that CDN for you.
 It just tells `uploadfs` to return a different result from `getUrl`.
 The rest is up to you.
 More CDN-related options may be added in the future.

+The `bucketObjectsACL` option sets the access control level for files uploaded to AWS S3, with a default of `public-read`.
+Setting this option to `private` ensures that only authorized users can access the files, enhancing security for sensitive content.
+This is useful when integrating with a CDN, where you can use signed URLs to securely serve private content to users.

-There is also a list which contains content types that shold not be gzipped for faster delivery from s3.
+There is also a list which contains content types that should not be gzipped for faster delivery from s3.
 Note that gzip content delivery is completely transparent to the end user and supported by all browsers, so the only types that should be excluded are those that are already compressed (i.e. a waste of CPU to unzip) unless there is an issue with the gzip feature in a particular s3-compatible backend.

 You can override this default list by setting the `noGzipContentTypes` option: